 - All faculty, staff and students traveling outside the U.S. on any type of University business must provide information to the Export Control Office as soon as foreign travel is anticipated, regardless of who is sponsoring/funding the trip.

-- For assistance with the Foreign Travel Review process, please contact the Export Control Office at 282-1336, or visit the Foreign Travel Process section of Research Outreach & Compliance's website at: https://www.isu.edu/research/foreign_travel_export_review/
+- For assistance with the Foreign Travel Review process, please contact the Export Control Office at 282-1336, or visit the Foreign Travel Process section available on the Research Outreach & Compliance's website at: https://www.isu.edu/research/foreign_travel_export_review/

 - To convert foreign transactions and currency, visit https://www.oanda.com/currency/converter/.
 Select the date the transaction(s) occurred for accurate conversion rates and reimbursable amount.